soulmachines/smandroidkotlin/README.md

 This information is as follows:
 - `getId`: A unique identifier for the content.
 Content with duplicate ID will replace each other.
 Note that if the ID matches the id provided to `showcards(id)`, the Persona will gesture at the content.
-- `getRect`: A `PointRect` of the coordinates the content exists at.
+- `getRect`: A `Rect` of the coordinates the content exists at.
 This is made up of  `x1, x2, y1, y2`.
 - `getMeta`: A dictionary of metadata to associate with the `Content`.

 See below for examples.